This week, Pastor Ted Wilson talks about the fifth, sixth, and seventh blessings Jesus mentioned in the Sermon on the Mount.

 Looking around, the world is growing colder and darker.
 Wars are raging.
 Political unrest is rising.
 Harsh words are spoken.
 Relationships are broken.
 Families in conflict.
 Pride and revenge are prominent.
 Indeed, humanity has fallen from God’s ideal.

-, “Blessed are the merciful: for they shall obtain mercy.”
-Yet, showing mercy and forgiveness does not come naturally to the human heart for it is “deceitful above all things and desperately wicked” (Jeremiah 17:9Jeremiah 17:9
+Jesus tells us in Matthew 5:7, “Blessed are the merciful: for they shall obtain mercy.”
+Yet, showing mercy and forgiveness does not come naturally to the human heart for it is “deceitful above all things and desperately wicked” (Jeremiah 17:9).
+But when we experience God’s mercy and forgiveness, our hearts melt with compassion for those who need them.

 On page 22 of the book Thoughts From the Mount of Blessing, Ellen White says, “God is Himself the Source of all mercy…He does not treat us according to our desert.
 He does not ask if we are worthy of His love but He pours upon us the riches of His love to make us worthy.
 He is not vindictive.
 He seeks not to punish but to redeem.”